 What you learn from group members’ insights and experiences can inform course corrections on any initiative, and even lead to modifications of the format or focus of the meeting itself.

 Groups often have greater resources and ability to address the challenges they face than we think.
-By enabling group members to learn from one another, check-ins help unleash that potential.
+By enabling group members—the people actually doing the work—to learn from one another, check-ins help unleash that potential.

 When we fail to foster a high quality interaction, we lose out on the benefit of discourse between people who see things differently.ALISON REYNOLDS and DAVIE LEWIS